Trying (TV series)

 Trying is a British comedy television series created by Andy Wolton.
 A co-production between Apple TV+ and BBC, the first series premiered on 1 May 2020 on Apple TV+.
-The second series premiered on 21 May 2021, with the third premiering on 22 July 2022.
-The fourth series, which continues Trying after a six year time-jump, premiered on 22 May 2024.
-In 2025, the first series was released on BBC iPlayer, as well as receiving a linear television broadcast on BBC One.
-In May 2025, Trying was renewed for a fifth series.
+The series stars Esther Smith and Rafe Spall as couple Nikki and Jason, respectively, and initially focuses on their desire to become parents.
+As of 2024, it has aired four series in total: the fourth series, which continues Trying after a six year time-jump, premiered on 22 May 2024.
+In 2025, the series was released on BBC iPlayer, as well as receiving a linear television broadcast on BBC One.
+In May 2025, Trying was renewed for a fifth series, which premiered on 8 July 2026.

 Premise

 The series follows Nikki and Jason, a couple who really want to become parents but who struggle with conceiving a child.
 In order to have a baby they decide to adopt, only to face a whole list of new challenges and surprises that come with the adoption process.
 Additionally, Series 4 begins with a six year time-jump and focuses on Nikki and Jason as they deal with life as parents and all the trials and tribulations that come with it.